SerNet/verinice-veo-reporting/README.md

 `veo.reporting.cors.headers`
 A comma-separated-list of additional headers to allow in CORS requests
-    # Note: The 'Authorization' header is always allowed.
+    # Note: The 'Authorization' and 'Content-Type' headers are always allowed.
     # Example: X-Ample, X-Custom-Header
     headers: